U.N. court ruling expands Nicaragua's offshore rights

 The three larger islands have been controlled by Colombia since Nicaragua ceded them in a 1928 treaty.

-The cluster of islands is over 700 km (435 miles) from the Colombian coast but only 200 km from Nicaragua.
+The cluster of islands is over 700 km from the Colombian coast but only 200 km from Nicaragua.

 Nicaragua argued the territorial rights extending out from the islets' shores deprived it of offshore economic rights to an excessive degree.